HaithamMubarak/BindJS/README.md

 		<td>
 			Contains a simple map between ui dom element data and context data.
-For example: '0:val0|1:val1', will update dom element value with 'val0' if the context is updated with value '0' and 'val1' if it is updated with value 'val1'(mapping function add will be added to extend values mapping)
+For example: '0:val0|1:val1', will update dom element value with 'val0' if the context is updated with value '0' and 'val1' if it is updated with value 'val1' (mapping function support will be added to extend values mapping)
 		</td>
 	</tr>
 </table>